University of Massachusetts Global

-University of Massachusetts Global (UMass Global), formerly Brandman University, is a private university with 25 campuses throughout California and Washington and a virtual campus.
-The university offers more than 90 degree, certificate, credential and professional programs for working adults.
+University of Massachusetts Global (UMass Global, formerly Brandman University), is a private online university headquartered in Aliso Viejo, California.
+The university offers more than 55 degree, certificate, credential, and professional programs for working adults.
 Brandman was a separate, regionally-accredited university within the Chapman University system.
 In September 2021, Brandman separated from the Chapman University system, and formed a new affiliation with the University of Massachusetts, UMass Global.
 UMass Global is accredited by the WASC Senior College and University Commission.

 History

 Chapman University

 The institutional history of UMass Global history began in 1958, when faculty from then-Chapman College first delivered on-base classes at Marine Corps Air Station El Toro in Orange County, California.
 After expanding education services to additional military facilities, Chapman formed a Division of Residence Education Centers to manage its operations.
 The centers evolved into the College of Lifelong Learning, which became Chapman University College in 2001.
 Chapman University College was incorporated in 2008.
 In 2009, the university was renamed Brandman University after a substantial donation from the Joyce and Saul Brandman Foundation.